 On the inside, the Lexus RX has become a little more contemporary, with sleeker surfaces and a touch of minimalism in some elements.
 The most welcome change in the cabin is the introduction of a 14-inch Lexus Interface touchscreen infotainment system.
-Customers will be able to choose six interior color options with four ornamentation styles as per the grade.
-Rioja Red, Macadamia, Pirch, Palomino, Black, and Peppercorn will be the colors and Dark Graphite Aluminum, Ash Bamboo, Black Open Pore, and Black Cascade will be the ornamentation styles.
+Customers can choose six interior color options with four ornamentation styles as per the grade.
+Rioja Red, Macadamia, Pirch, Palomino, Black, and Peppercorn are the colors and Dark Graphite Aluminum, Ash Bamboo, Black Open Pore, and Black Cascade are the ornamentation styles.

 Other highlights of the 2023 Lexus RX include a head-up display, multi-colored illumination accents, and 1,800-watt Mark Levinson PurePlay Surround Sound audio system with 21 speakers